Do Robots Really Need Anthropomorphic Hands? A Comparison of Human and Robotic Hands

-All of which prompts the question of whether we need anthropomorphic robotic hands.
-Attempting to answer this question, we analyze the human hand and its capabilities, including kinematics and perception, to find characteristic features of anthropomorphic hands.
-Furthermore, we review commercially available robotic and prosthetic hands to identify anthropomorphic features that are technically feasible.
-Then we perform a systematic literature review to correlate hand features derived from the previous two sections, skill categories, and manipulable degrees of freedom.
-We conclude with a discussion that connects our findings to literature from neuroscience, biology, prosthetics, and robotics.
+These observations prompt the question of whether we need anthropomorphic robotic hands.
+To answer it, we (1) characterize the human hand's kinematics and perception, (2) survey commercially available robotic and prosthetic hands, and (3) perform a systematic literature review to correlate hand features with demonstrated skills and in-hand manipulation complexity.

+Related surveys focus on artificial intelligence to achieve human-like dexterous manipulation \cite{Huang2025Human,Li2026Developments}, hardware design and control of dexterous robotic hands \cite{Zhao2026Robotic}, and describe trends in robotic hand research \cite{Piazza2019Century,Billard2019Trends}.
+Only a few authors question the usefulness of anthropomorphic hand design (e.g., \cite{Billard2019Trends}) and none addresses this topic with a systematic review.